 Fitting a crown requires two visits to East Portland Dentistry.
-Initially, Dr. Arend or Dr. Rawley will remove decay, shape the tooth as needed, and then fit the tooth with a temporary crown.
+Initially, Dr. Arend will remove decay, shape the tooth as needed, and then fit the tooth with a temporary crown.
 On the subsequent visit we will remove the temporary crown, replacing it with a permanent crown and making adjustments as necessary.
 The permanent crown will be cemented into place as your beautiful new tooth.

 Periodontal Disease & Scaling and Root Planing

 Periodontal disease, also known as gum disease or periodontitis, occurs when the bone and gums around teeth become infected.
 Gums can become inflamed as a result of bacteria, plaque, and tartar/calculus.
 Some of the symptoms associated with periodontitis are red, swelling and easily bleeding gum tissue.
 If the condition remains untreated, the gums separate from the teeth, resulting in periodontal pockets and loss of bone holding the teeth in place.